Table of Contents

 Note how the yellow selection rectangle now is just on the final step rather than the entire sequence as previously.
 Melody Sequencer attempts to anticipate the most likely selection required depending on the operation just applied, but it is easy to change the selection with just a click or swipe.

 Click on the right-hand DELETE selection button four times to return the sequence to just the 12 notes of the scale.
-Alternatively click on the left-hand SCALE button again.
+Alternatively press the DELETE or BACKSPACE key four times, or click on the left-hand SCALE button again, or click on Voltage Modular’s undo button or do a CTRL Z on Windows or a ⌘ Z on Mac.

 Now click on the X- button of the Rhythm Sequencer.
 This produces a rhymical pattern with just 8 notes.
 Notice that the Melody Sequencer adapts to this by just playing the first 8 notes of the scale.
 Also note that the number in parenthesis below the LINK IN 1 socket has changed to 8.

-If you experiment with various Rhythm Sequencer patterns you’ll quickly understand how the two sequencer patterns interact.
+If you experiment with various Rhythm Sequencer patterns (the RANDOM gate button is useful for this) you’ll gradually understand how the two sequencer patterns interact.
 The whole idea is to separate rhythm from melody so that they can be independently manipulated.
+This is based on the notion that you often have a great melody or a great rhythmical idea and being able to independently manipulate them enables you to explore how melody and rhythm interact so that you eventually discover an ideal mesh.

-If you are used to a piano roll editor then this might seem a bit alien at first but it’s an aspect of the LSSP concept of disentanglement and hopefully you will soon see its potential.
+If you are used to a piano roll editor then this might seem very alien at first but it’s an aspect of the LSSP concept of disentanglement and hopefully you will soon see its potential.
+At first the interactions between the number of steps in the rhythm pattern, the number of steps in the melody sequence and the number of notes in a scale can be really confusing but stick with it and you will eventually have a Eureka moment.

 If needed then click on Melody Sequencer’s SCALE button to revert to the simple 12 note chromatic scale.
-Also click on the Rhythm Sequencer’s RESET button then its INVERT button to return to the simple pattern with all 16 steps on (ensure that TIE and OVER are disengaged if you experimented with them).
+Also click on the Rhythm Sequencer’s ALL ON button to return to the simple pattern with all 16 steps on (ensure that TIE and OVER are disengaged if you experimented with them).

 Now add a Blues Scale module to the left of the Melody Sequencer and connect its SCALE OUT socket to the SCALE IN socket of the Melody Sequencer.